ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 For more information about changing a storage policy, see [Change the general properties of a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html#GUID-8301D672-8333-4FD2-B132-2D4A42E11216__GUID-BE9430B7-40F8-43F7-AED4-1080F9E04E34){: external}.

 If you must power off the VM before you change a storage policy, power the VM back on after the VM is moved to the new storage policy.
 For more information, see [Power on a virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-33C22124-A610-4C3E-8F40-26CAC570F958.html){: external}.

-#### Enabling a compute policy
-{: #vcd-ops-guide-compute-policy}

-Compute policies are applied for VMware stretched vSAN VDCs.
-When you create a new VM in a stretched location, it uses the `compute_policies` available for that VDC.
-Additionally, you can change from one compute policy to another by editing your VM hardware properties.

-During a failover, a VM moves to a secondary site.
-When the preferred site is recovered, the VM automatically returns back to the preferred site with the compute policies restored.

-You can select the compute policy that you prefer for each VM and VMware Solutions attempts to keep the VM on the preferred data center if it is up and running.

-1. From the tenant portal, click **Virtual Machines** from the left panel.
-2. Click **Hardware** to expand the list and click **Compute**.
-3. Locate **Placement Policy** and click **EDIT**.
-4. Select the compute policy and click **Save**.

 #### Changing the hardware properties of a virtual machine
 {: #vcd-ops-guide-hardware}